aragon/geo-browser-contracts/README.md

 );
 ```

-See the `MemberAddCondition` contract.
+See the `ExecuteSelectorCondition` contract.
 It restricts what the [StdMemberAddHelper](#main-member-add-helper) can execute on the DAO.

 [Learn more about OSx permissions](https://devs.aragon.org/docs/osx/how-it-works/core/permissions/)